hridya-e/RAG/README.md

-# Misiformation Detection using RAG
+# misiformation Detection using RAG and Agentic RAG